awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-kendra-datasource-onedriveconfiguration.md

 # AWS::Kendra::DataSource OneDriveConfiguration<a name="aws-properties-kendra-datasource-onedriveconfiguration"></a>

-Provides configuration information for data sources that connect to OneDrive\.
+Provides the configuration information to connect to OneDrive as your data source\.

 ## Syntax<a name="aws-properties-kendra-datasource-onedriveconfiguration-syntax"></a>